GuillaumeMougeot/biom3d/README.md

 *Illustrations generated with `pydeps` module*

-> **Disclaimer**: Biom3d does not include ensemble learning, the possibility to use 2D U-Net or 3D-Cascade U-Net or Pytorch distributed parallel computing (only DP) yet.
+> **Disclaimer**: Biom3d does not include the possibility to use 2D U-Net or 3D-Cascade U-Net or Pytorch distributed parallel computing (only Pytorch Data Parallel) yet.
 However, these options could easily be adapted if needed.

 We target two main types of users: